Aryanp1757/Aryanp1757/README.md

 - 📝 I regularly write articles on [https://www.youtube.com/channel/UCajjpKuEmfuLYfotd_NvcJA](https://www.youtube.com/channel/UCajjpKuEmfuLYfotd_NvcJA)

-- 💬 Ask me about **My name is ARYAN PRAJAPATI .
+- 💬 Ask me about **My Name is ARYAN PRAJAPATI .
 I'm C# programmer and Unity Developer .
 I'm a student pursuing bachelor degree in computer engineering in Sardar Vallabhbhai Patel Institute Of Technology.I know about of AR modeling 2D-3D , pathfinding , Augmented reality & have a knowledge of Frontend Web development .
 Little Knowledge & logic of Data Science ,Flutter ,Kotlin & I have a participated in GOOGLE summer event.**

 - 📫 How to reach me **a4prajapati97@gmail.com**